 Illinois Local Food Infrastructure Grant

-Get Ahead On Your Application Preparation
+Get Started On Your Application

-1. Pre-Register your business on the required state sites
+- Pre-Register your business on the required state sites

-3. Get these important documents ready to go:
+- Have these important documents ready to go:

-• Proof of entity: Federal Employer Identification Number, FEIN issuance letter from the Internal Revenue Service, or registration with the Illinois Secretary of State to do business in Illinois.
+- Proof of entity: Federal Employer Identification Number, FEIN issuance letter from the Internal Revenue Service, or registration with the Illinois Secretary of State to do business in Illinois.

-• Proof of "established”: at least two types of documentation per year for at least three years, including:
+- Proof of "established”: at least two types of documentation per year for at least three years, including:

 a.
 Documentation from a source other than the applicant of the date the business was started in Illinois.

 b.
-Documentation from government agencies of the business' operations or activities; tax records; media coverage describing the project or business's first actions (or prior actions so long as they meet the definition of "established" in these rules).
+Documentation from government agencies of the business' operations or activities; tax records; media coverage describing the project or business's first actions (or prior actions so long as they meet the definition of "established" in these rules). - Proof of the number of employees:

 a.
 Applicant's payroll logs showing how many people were paid by the applicant for each pay period for the 12 months preceding application;